Trip Leader Tuesday: Ian Mauhs

 Where is one place in the world that you haven’t been to, but would like to go?

 One day I would like to explore the beaches, volcanos, and jungles of Nicaragua.

-Any advice or insight you’d like to share as an experienced trip leader for future hikers?
+Any advice or insight you’d like to share for future hikers?

-Interesting fact about you or the places you love to hike?
+Tell us an Interesting fact about you or the places you love to hike

-While exploring the Southeast, the Southwest has been challenging and eye opening to me.
+While exploring the Southeast, the Southwest has been challenging and eye-opening to me.
 The desert landscapes are surreal to someone who grew up in the Northeast and it is a treat returning to the Adirondacks and backcountry skiing through the High Peaks region.
-There’s open alpine zones on the tops of the mountains, countless slides, and the beech and oak forests are open enough to carve some good Telemark turns.
+There are open alpine zones on the tops of the mountains, countless slides, and the beech and oak forests are open enough to carve some good Telemark turns.